 Weight: 45.35 grammes (1.6 oz) Blade Length: 7.62 cm (3") Overall Length: 17.78 cm (7")

 The top 10 kitchen knife brands

-Drawing their inspiration for their blades from traditional Japanese craftsmanship, Korin pride themselves on having the broadest range of Eastern cookware around the globe.
+Drawing their inspiration for their blades from traditional Japanese craftsmanship, Korin pride itself on having the broadest range of Eastern cookware around the globe.
 Despite this, they’re actually located in the heart of New York City!
-As well as creating some of the best Japanese kitchen knives in the world, Korin offers excellent kitchen tools, appliances and designer crockery.
+As well as creating some of the best Japanese kitchen knives in the world, Korin offers excellent kitchen tools, appliances, and designer crockery.
 Plus, to keep their blades razor-sharp, they also sell some incredibly unique sharpening stones.
 Japanese blades are traditionally thinner than your typical Western knife, so other sharpening tools can sometimes crack the blade.
-Nevertheless, when used and taken care of correctly, Korin knives can give you the most precise, wafer thin slices of pretty much anything.
+Nevertheless, when used and taken care of correctly, Korin knives can give you the most precise, wafer-thin slices of pretty much anything.

 What started as a family-owned company in Solingen, Germany in 1814, is now one of the best-selling knife brands in the world!
-Used by professional chefs and home cooks alike, Wüsthof knives are packed with power, precision and high quality craftsmanship.
+Used by professional chefs and home cooks alike, Wüsthof knives are packed with power, precision, and high-quality craftsmanship.
 Their expertise has been passed down through over seven generations and the Wüsthof blades are now used in 80 countries around the world.
-With a goal of providing chefs all over the globe even more delight when they are preparing their favourite dish, all of Wüsthof’s knives are built to provide a unique, cutting edge experience, whilst remaining sharp, beautiful and perfectly balanced.
+With a goal of providing chefs all over the globe even more delight when they are preparing their favorite dish, all of Wüsthof’s knives are built to provide a unique, cutting edge experience, whilst remaining sharp, beautiful, and perfectly balanced.